danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 {{?I-D.herbert-host2netsig}} provides an analysis of most of those metadata signaling mechanisms.

 This document does not assume nor preclude any companion signaling protocol.
+Also, the document does not preclude API-based approaches to control flows, packets, applications, etc. that are bound a given metadata and which will benefit from the differentiated behavior.
 As such, **the metadata in this document is defined to be independent of the signaling protocol** ({{sec-meta}}).
 In doing so, we ensure that consistent metadata definitions are used by the various signaling protocols.
 Also, this approach allows to factorize key considerations such as security and operational considerations.
+This approach also ease passing policies between controllers of domains involved in packet delivery (e.g., RAN, Core, and Transport domains).

 The metadata is described using Concise Data Definition Language (CDDL) {{!CDDL=RFC8610}} which can be expressed in both {{?JSON=RFC8259}} and binary using {{?CBOR=RFC8949}}.
 Both